borilla/base64-thumbnails/README.md

 ```
 $ base64-thumbnails --root www/media thumbnails.json
 ```
-creates a file `thumbnails.json` containing something like:
+will search for image files within `www/media/` and create a file `thumbnails.json` from found images, eg:
 ```
 [
     {